 The purpose of TOQ is to develop an alternative intellectual universe in opposition to the current dispensation.
 With the addition of Prof. Duchesne and some of the other writers I will mention (the Summer and Fall issues also have excellent articles by F. Roger Devlin, Andrew Fraser, Nelson Rosit, and Jared Taylor), we are well on the way to achieving a critical mass of smart, well-informed writers able to mount an intellectually rigorous, honest critique of the current multicultural zeitgeist—indeed, the emerging multicultural police state.

-Also in the Fall issue, Alex Kurtagic focuses on the antifa which he portrays correctly as a violence-prone, completely irrational, anti-intellectual movement.
-He writes:
+Also in the Fall issue, a contributor focuses on the antifa which he portrays correctly as a violence-prone, completely irrational, anti-intellectual movement.
+The author writes:

 it is not interested in thought, but in the physical prevention of thought.
 Indeed, it is difficult to resist the conclusion that the Left anarchist ideology permeating the movement serves as little more than a moral justification for engaging in the simple animal pleasures of physical violence—for venting pent-up anger and frustration, arising from feelings of envy, inadequacy, and inferiority.